 RECOMMENDED FOR: All but the youngest, most sensitive audience members.
 Pete's Dragon won't scandalize anyone's sensibilities or insult anyone's intelligence.
 This is family filmmaking of a sort we don't often see these days.

 NOT RECOMMENDED FOR: Audiences that have settled for "family entertainment" comprising darker superhero stories and animated fare that substitutes rapid-fire jokes for story development.
 Pete's Dragon requires a level of patience that not long ago—say, the '90s—would have been considered commonplace.
 Such "demands" now make the film feel like a throwback.

-Pete's Dragon, directed by David Lowery, opens in theaters August 12, 2016.
+Pete's Dragon, directed by David Lowery, opened in theaters August 12, 2016; available for home viewing November 29, 2016.
 It runs 127 minutes and stars Bryce Dallas Howard, Oakes Fegley, Robert Redford, Wes Bentley, Oona Laurence and Karl Urban.
 Watch the trailer for Pete's Dragon here.